HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/testing/advancedunittesting.md

     return new ExposedSomeProtectedLogicHelper();
 }
 ```
-I like to use the TestInitialize atribute to initialize a new helper for each test.
+I like to use the TestInitialize attribute to initialize a new helper for each test.
 In some cases the CreateSomeProtectedLogicHelper can become complex, so I am used to put the creation process in a separate method, but it is not if much use here.

 ```cs